lbonomo/promotore-simple-analytics/README.md

 ## To install
-Admin -> Plugin -> Ad new and find "Promotore Simple Analytics"
+Admin -> Plugin -> Ad new and find "Simple Analytics"

 https://wordpress.org/plugins/promotore-simple-analytics/